-E55.0 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+E55.0 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A condition caused by deficiency of vitamin d, especially in infancy and childhood, with disturbance of normal ossification.